JuliaPackaging/Requires.jl/README.md

 In the `@require` block, or any included files, you can use or import the package, but note that you must use the syntax `using .Gadfly` or `import .Gadfly`, rather than the usual syntax.
 Otherwise you will get a warning about Gadfly not being in dependencies.

+`@require`d packages can be added to the `test` environment of a Julia project for integration tests, or directly to the project to document compatible versions in the `[compat]` section of `Project.toml`.

 ## Demo

 For a complete demo, consider the following file named `"Reqs.jl"`: